-Any report to the Police will generally be in parallel with a referral to children's Social Care (as above).
-Where a report of rape, assault by penetration or sexual assault is made, the starting point is that this should be passed on to the Police.
+Where a report of rape, assault by penetration or sexual assault is made, or upskirting the starting point is that this should be passed on to the Police.
 Whilst the age of criminal responsibility is ten, if the alleged perpetrator(s) is under ten, the starting principle of reporting to the Police remains.
-The following advice may help schools and colleges decide when to engage the Police and what to expect of them when they do: When to call the Police.
+The following advice may help schools decide when to engage the Police and what to expect of them when they do: When to call the Police.
+Please also above regarding the need to have an 'Appropriate Adult present when Police are communicating with a vulnerable child as part of any criminal investigation under PACE.

 At this stage, schools will generally inform parents or carers unless there are compelling reasons not to, for example, if informing a parent or carer is likely to put a child at additional risk.
 In circumstances where parents or carers have not been informed, it will be especially important that the school is supporting the child in any decision they take.
 This should be with the support of children's Social Care and any appropriate specialist agencies.
+The school must record all their actions clearly and advice taken from external agencies.

-Please refer to page 110 (KCSIE 2021 for information regarding bail conditions).
+Please refer to KCSIE 2023 for information regarding bail conditions.